-Sigma Delta Pi is pleased to announce its graduate research grant program for the summer of 2022 and the 2022-23 academic year.
-An eligible graduate student who is an active member of Sigma Delta Pi may apply for one grant of up to $2000 to support travel ABROAD to Spain, Spanish America or another region outside the U.S. where Spanish is spoken, for the sole purpose of research related to Hispanic Studies.
-Platino Educa USA will sponsor one $2000 grant for research that is devoted to cinema in the Spanish-speaking world outside of the U.S. Including the Platino Educa grant, no more than six total grants may be awarded in 2022 based upon the quality and depth of the pool of applications.
+Sigma Delta Pi is pleased to announce its graduate research grant program for the summer of 2023 and the 2023-24 academic year.
+An eligible graduate student who is an active member of Sigma Delta Pi may apply for one grant of up to $2000 to support travel ABROAD to Spain, Spanish America or another region outside the U.S. where Spanish is spoken, and for the sole purpose of research related to Hispanic Studies.
+No more than five (5) total grants may be awarded in 2023 based upon the quality and depth of the pool of applications.

 RULES GOVERNING THE RESEARCH GRANT COMPETITION